cube-js/cube/docs/content/Caching/Overview.md

 query, but if there is a difference, the query needs to be re-run and its result cached.

 To aid with this, Cube.js defines a `refreshKey` for each cube.
-[Refresh keys](/cube#parameters-refresh-key) are evaluated by Cube.js to assess if the data needs to be refreshed.
+[Refresh keys][ref-schema-ref-cube-refresh-key] are evaluated by Cube.js to assess if the data needs to be refreshed.

 ```js
 cube(`Orders`, {